top of page

 Reserve 4 ounces of the cheese for topping.

-Crush the 2 garlic cloves in the olive oil in a small bowl.
-Brush the bottom of the baking dish with olive oil.
-Spoon some of the refried beans into the center of a tortilla and spread out to the ends, keeping it centered across the tortilla.
-Follow with 3-4 large spinach leaves (if using baby spinach, use more), followed with a row of Peppadew peppers and then topped with grated cheese and some fresh cilantro.
-Roll the tortilla up, pressing the filling as you go to compact.
-Place the seam side down into the baking dish, pressing down gently to keep in place.
-Repeat until all of the tortillas are filled and placed in the baking dish.
+Crush the 2 garlic cloves into the olive oil in a small bowl, then brush the bottom of the baking dish with some of the oil.
+Spoon some of the refried beans into the center of a tortilla and spread out to the ends.
+Top with some of the spinach leaves, Peppadew peppers and then finish with grated cheese and cilantro.
+Roll the tortilla up and place seam side down into the baking dish, pressing down gently to keep it from opening.
+Repeat until all of the tortillas are filled.

 bottom of page